-Associate Professor Anthony Russell (MBBS PhD FRACP) is Director of Diabetes and Endocrinology, Princess Alexandra Hospital, Brisbane.
-He has a conjoint appointment as A/Professor of Medicine with the University of Queensland.
-A/Prof Russell has completed a 4 year term as Co-Chair of the Qld Statewide Diabetes Clinical Network and in this role has provided advice and implemented strategies to assist in the management of patients with diabetes.
-A/Professor Russell has lead innovative projects to provide new models of care for people with diabetes.
-He has implemented the “Beacon” practice model, providing integrated care for patients with complex Type 2 diabetes in the community with up-skilled GPs.
+Professor Anthony Russell (MBBS PhD FRACP) has been Director of Diabetes and Endocrinology, Alfred Health, Melbourne and Professor of Medicine with the School of Public Health and Preventive Medicine, Monash University since Jan 2022.
+Prof Russell was previously the Director of Diabetes and Endocrinology at the Princess Alexandra Hospital in Brisbane from 2005 to 2021.
+In Queensland, Prof Russell completed a 4 year term as Co-Chair of the Qld Statewide Diabetes Clinical Network and in this role provided advice and implemented strategies to assist in the management of patients with diabetes.
+Professor Russell has lead innovative projects to provide new models of care for people with diabetes.
+He has implemented the “Beacon” practice model, providing integrated care for patients with complex Type 2 diabetes in the community with up-skilled GPs and performed a proof-of-concept of eConsultations.
 He has initiated a Telehealth service, delivering diabetes services to rural and remote indigenous and non-indigenous communities across Qld.
-A/Prof Russell has been on the advisory group for the “IDEAS” project which has increased rates of retinal screening and treatment of retinopathy in indigenous people with diabetes across QLD.
-A/Professor Russell is a Chief Investigator on two NHMRC research projects.
-He has been Chair of the Diabetes Australia Research Trust grant review panel and is currently Sub-editor (Endocrinology) for the Internal Medicine Journal.
-A/Prof Russell was on the expert advisory group for the NHMRC guidelines on the Management of Type 1 diabetes and a member of the Expert Group for Therapeutic Guidelines: Endocrinology versions 4 and 5.
-(Director Disclosures - PDF)
+Prof Russell has been on the advisory group for the “IDEAS” project which increased rates of retinal screening and treatment of retinopathy in indigenous people with diabetes across Qld.
+Professor Russell has been a Chief Investigator on two NHMRC research projects and more recently CIB on a MRFF grant.
+He has been Chair of the Diabetes Australia Research Trust grant review panel and previously a Sub-editor (Endocrinology) for the Internal Medicine Journal.
+Prof Russell was on the expert advisory group for the NHMRC guidelines on the Management of Type 1 diabetes and a member of the Expert Group for Therapeutic Guidelines.
+He sits on the steering committees for Diabetes Feet Australia and the National Association of Diabetes Centres.

 Professor Jonathan Shaw underwent his clinical and research training in the UK.
 At Melbourne’s Baker IDI Heart and Diabetes Institute, he runs a large research section focussing on epidemiology and clinical research in diabetes, and is also a consultant physician in the diabetes services.
 He has authored over 350 peer-reviewed scientific papers and 35 book chapters.
 He is the Chair of the National Diabetes Data Working Group, Past-President of the International Diabetes Epidemiology Group, was awarded the global Novartis Diabetes Award (for research) in 2006, and in 2011 was awarded the International Diabetes Epidemiology Group Peter Bennett award.
 In 2014, he was included in the Thomson Reuters The World’s Most Influential Scientific Minds, which lists the 1% most highly cited scientists in the world since 2002.
 In 2015, he was awarded the Australian Diabetes Society’s Jeff Flack Diabetes Data Award.